apapadakuni/EC463_SW_Project/README.md

   <li>View the chart containing the temperature and humidity data</li>
 </ul>

+<h3> Design Description </h3>

+<h4> Overview </h4>

+<p> This repo contains a web application for viewing sensor data from rooms in a house.
+The application consists of an angular front end which the user interacts with in the browser.
+This web app communicates with a backend node.js server.
+This server makes calls to fetch data from a mongodb database, to authenticate users via google, and to fetch sensor data from a separate server hosted on Amazon EC2. </p>

+<h4> Front-End: Angular Web App </h4>

+<p>For the front-end application, the angular framework is used.
+HTML, CSS, and TS files are used to define several components, which are displayed when navigated to using basic routing.
+There are components for the data display, for the user portal, and for the home page.
+To display the sensor data, the Chart.js framework was used to construct the line graphs.
+This front-end web app makes all calls to the backend Node.js server to perform any sort of processing or data storage/fetching. </p>

+<h4> Back-End: Node.js Server </h4>

 <h3> File Descriptions </h3>

 <h4> AWS EC2 Cloud Files </h4>